cuayacas7/opencog/opencog/nlp/learn/README.md

     $ guile -l launch-pair-count.scm  -- --lang en --db learn_pairs --user opencog_user --password cheese
    ```
    Use tmux to create parallel sessions of the container.
 If you are not familiar with
-   it you can use this cheatsheet https://gist.github.com/MohamedAlaa/2961058
+   it you can use this cheatsheet in [here](https://gist.github.com/MohamedAlaa/2961058).

    c) Send input to the pipeline:
    ```